vitelabs/vite-wiki/docs/tutorial/contract/soliditypp.md

 A batch transfer contract which accepts a list of addresses and amounts and transfers the specified amount to the specified address

 ```
-// Declares the contract is written in solidityxx 0.4.0.
+// Declares the contract is written in soliditypp 0.4.0.
 Backwards compatibility is guaranteed to ensure different version of compilers will yield the same output.
-pragma solidityxx ^0.4.0;
+pragma soliditypp ^0.4.0;

 // Defines contract A